arshiaafzal/arshiaafzal.github.io/_posts/2024-05-31-mamba2-part4-results.md

 | $LION-S$ | 86M | $76.3$ | $\times 1.46$ |
 | $LION-S^{\natural}$ | 86M | $79.9$ | $\times 1.68$ |

 As shown in the table above, LION models achieve competitive performance with vision-specific SSMs like Vim, while being significantly faster during training.
-LION-D performs comparably to Vim and surpasses Hydra, while training approximately 7x faster than Vim.
+LION-D performs comparably to Vim and surpasses Hydra <d-cite key="hwang2025hydra"></d-cite>, while training approximately 7x faster than Vim <d-cite key="zhu2024vision"></d-cite>.
 Notably, LION-🔥 demonstrates the highest training speed across all models, showing that training with full linear attention is significantly faster than chunkwise parallel training (used in Hydra) and considerably faster than the scan algorithm, even with optimized GPU kernels (as used in Vim).\(LION-S^{\natural}\) and \(LION-D^{\natural}\) modify the order of patches in an image to better capture the locality inherent in spatial patterns.
-By rearranging the patch sequence, these models enhance their understanding of local structures while still leveraging the efficiency of linear attention mechanisms similar to xlstm(cite).
+By rearranging the patch sequence, these models enhance their understanding of local structures while still leveraging the efficiency of linear attention mechanisms similar to xLSTM <d-cite key="alkin2024vision"></d-cite>.

 ### Memory Efficiency

 The LION family demonstrates excellent memory efficiency across both vision and language tasks.
 Figure below shows inference memory usage with a batch size of 64 across different image resolutions, LION models maintain reasonable memory consumption even at high resolutions up to 2496 pixels, while adding minimal training overhead in BERT-style language modeling scenarios.
 In contrast, baseline models like ViT and DeiT run out of memory (OOM) at much lower resolutions, highlighting LION's memory scaling capabilities regardless of the application domain.